OpenDataology/website/content/en/docs/distributions/azure/deploy/install-kubeflow.md

 +++
-title = "Install Kubeflow"
-description = "Instructions for deploying Kubeflow" weight = 4
+title = "Install OpenDataology" description = "Instructions for deploying OpenDataology" weight = 4

 +++
-This guide describes how to use the kfctl binary to deploy Kubeflow on Azure.
+This guide describes how to use the kfctl binary to deploy OpenDataology on Azure.

 ## Prerequisites